 Good gut bacteria are the immune-building microorganisms present in the digestive tract.
 There are millions of different strains of bacteria that inhabit different portions of your child’s digestive tract, ranging from beneficial to damaging.
 The key to building your child’s immune system is to create an environment where beneficial bacteria thrive.

 1. Good bacteria prevents infection while they are growing.
 Good bacteria will compete with the bad so when your child is exposed to illnesses 24/7 it won’t allow them to enter and colonize.

 2. Good bacteria produce natural anti-pathogenic “worker-bees” that prevent bad bacteria from reproducing.
-Lactic acid is just one type of bacteria that is produced by the LACTOBACILLI strains.
+Lactic acid is just one type of bacteria that is produced by LACTOBACILLI strains.
 Lactic acid inhibits the cell division of harmful bacteria.
 Lactic acid works hard in your child’s stomach and intestines, killing the growth of bad bacteria wherever they enter.

 3. Good bacteria produce B vitamins that are required for a healthy immune system.
-Vitamin B-12 is essential the metabolism of every cell in our body, including the immune system.
-If you have a large amount of good bacteria in your stomach, you will be able to absorb vitamins, minerals, and a whole host of other nutrients.
+Vitamin B-12 is essential for the metabolism of every cell in our body, including the immune system.
+If you have a large number of good bacteria in your stomach, you will be able to absorb vitamins, minerals, and a whole host of other nutrients.